20 best places to visit in and around Leiria

 Leiria Castle

 One of the top places to visit in Leiria is the majestic medieval castle.
-It is amongst one of the most distinguished in Portugal, originally constructed for King Afonso Henriques during the re-conquest of the Moors.
+It is one of the most distinguished in Portugal, originally constructed for King Afonso Henriques during the reconquest of the Moors.

-The castle has undergone many different phases of construction, including the addition of Gothic extensions under Kings Denis in the 14th century and John in the 15th century.
+The castle has undergone many different phases of construction, including the addition of Gothic extensions under King D. Dinis in the 14th century and King John in the 15th century.

-This decision really paid off, and today, you can visit the castle, walk the inner walls and imagine what it was like to be royalty in Leiria all those centuries ago.
-And best of all, you can do all this for a s little as €2.10.
+This decision paid off, and today, you can visit the castle, walk the inner walls, and imagine what it was like to be royalty in Leiria all those centuries ago.
+And best of all, you can do all this for as little as €2.10.

 Leiria Castle – Visit Leiria (visiteleiria.pt)